Signs and symptoms of atrioventricular (AV) block include the following:

 Types of cardiac pacemakers implanted in patients with heart block may include ventricular (usually VVI) or dual chamber (usually DDD) modes of pacing.
 The cardiologist or electrophysiologist should make the decision regarding the optimal mode of pacing.

 The following recommendations are based on the 2008 guidelines for implantation of cardiac pacemakers and antiarrhythmia devices formulated by the American College of Cardiology (ACC), the American Heart Association (AHA), and the Heart Rhythm Society (HRS).
+In 2012, the ACC/AHA/HRS published a focused update of their 2008 guidelines in which recommendations regarding cardiac resynchronization therapy and device follow-up were revised.

 First-degree AV block and Mobitz I second-degree AV block do not generally require treatment unless they cause symptoms and are not due to a reversible cause.
 If a drug overdose is a possible cause, the drug must be withheld (and its future use or dosage subsequently should be decreased or reconsidered).